hugolarde/auto_web_cepsum/README.md

     ```shell script
     pip install -r requirements.txt
     ```
+1. Browser :
+    - Chrome : Download **chromedriver** from https://chromedriver.chromium.org/downloads and place it into */venv/include*
-1. Download **geckodriver** from https://github.com/mozilla/geckodriver/releases and place it into */venv/bin*
+    - Firefox : Download **geckodriver** from https://github.com/mozilla/geckodriver/releases and place it into */venv/include*

 # How to use